The Odyssey of the Mind Coaches BILL OF RIGHTS Yes, even coaches have rights!

 6. You have the right (and the responsibility) to call the child's parents if a problem occurs or recurs.
 Do not let one or two kids ruin the creative energy of the team.
 You would want to know about your child's behavior, and so do parents.
 Don't be afraid to call.

 7. You have the right to remove a child from your OM Team if all attempts to modify his/her behavior fail, and it is clear that the team cannot proceed otherwise.
-This is a last resort and should only happen with the child's parent's knowledge and involvement.
+This is the last resort and should only happen with the child's parent's knowledge and involvement.

 8. You have a right to have a life outside of OM, especially during the last few weeks before the Regional!
 (This will be news to some of you!)
 It's true - you can and should step back from your team and its travails and get some perspective.
 Is it still fun?
 Are you taking it too seriously?
 Are their problems becoming your problems?
 Do you want to "win" more than they do?